pierrevanhove/pierrevanhove.github.io/_pages/publications.md

 Articles that are not accesible online from inSPIRE :
 -----------------------------------------------------

+* [An S-matrix approach to gravitational-wave physics](/files/RSTA_Vanhove.pdf/) [to appear in the PHILOSOPHICAL TRANSACTIONS OF THE ROYAL SOCIETY A]
 * [The physics of quantum gravity](/files/CRAS2014.pdf/) [Comptes Rendus Physique Volume 15, Issue 6, June–July 2014, Pages 547-552](https://www.sciencedirect.com/science/article/pii/S1631070514000474)
 * [Monodromies and the structure of gauge and gravity amplitudes](/files/ichep2010.pdf) Contribution to the proceedings of the 35th ICHEP conference, 22-28 July 2010, Paris.